 - Macbook Pro

-What are the symptoms of Main Data Search on your Mac?
+What Are The Symptoms of Main Data Search On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active:

 Symptom #1: Your Mac may become slow and has poor performance in general.

 Symtpom #2: You have toolbars, add-ons or extensions on your web browsers that you don't remember adding.

 Symptom #3: You see all types of ads, like ad-supported search results, pop-ups and redirects to randomly appear.